tawat-ki/codecompanion-history.nvim/README.md

 - ⌛ Optional automatic chat expiration
 - ⚡ Restore chat sessions with full context and tools state
 - 🏢 **Project-aware filtering**: Filter chats by workspace/project context
+- 📋 **Chat duplication**: Easily duplicate chats to create variations or backups

 The following CodeCompanion features are preserved when saving and restoring chats: